Why is Elon Musk so desperate to flip Wisconsin’s Supreme Court?

 So why is the Big Tech boss making record-breaking campaign donations to influence a judicial contest in the Badger State?

-While it might appear, at first glance, a pretty parochial concern compared to some of Musk’s other ventures, he stressed his belief in the importance of the outcome during an X Spaces event on Saturday with Schimel and Wisconsin GOP Senator Ron Johnson.
+While it might appear, at first glance, a pretty parochial concern compared to some of Musk’s other ventures, he stressed his belief in the importance of the outcome during an X Spaces event on Saturday with Schimel and Johnson.

 After overcoming the now-customary technical glitches, Musk said: “This is a very important race for many reasons.